EthanDunning/CSC-Final-Project/README.md

 # CSC-Final-Project

 This is our final project.
 There are many like it but this one is ours.
-Our project is to create a theremin using two sonic sensors that will measure the distance between the sensor and a users hand in order to play at different pitches and volumes.
+Using the GPIO board and a GUI on the raspberry pi, we are going to make "Continue Speaking and Everyone Lives", a sppof on the game
+"Keep Talking and Nobody Explodes"